KGAB: Programming

 News updates are provided either by Fox News, or by the local staff, mainly Doug Randall and Joy Greenwald, and appear at the top and bottom of each hour.
 Weather is also provided during these times, often provided by Cheyenne based "Day-Weather".

-As of 2021, KGAB clears the entire Buffalo Bills football schedule, as a result of former Wyoming quarterback Josh Allen having moved to the Bills.
+Due to former Cowboys quarterback Josh Allen being drafted by the Buffalo Bills, KGAB has been a part of the Bills Radio Network as its westernmost affiliate since the 2021 season.

 KGAB frequently hosts interviews and discussions with local and national figures.
 For example, former Congresswoman Liz Cheney appeared on the station for an interview in January 2018.
 The station also focuses heavily on local Cheyenne issues, such as discussions about downtown development projects and local crime.

 KGAB in popular culture

 The call letters KGAB are shared with the fictional radio station featured in the 1988 film Talk Radio, directed by Oliver Stone and starring Eric Bogosian.

 In the film, the controversial talk show host Barry Champlain broadcasts his show Night Talk from KGAB in Dallas, Texas.

 Since the Cheyenne station only adopted the call sign KGAB in 1997, nearly a decade after the movie's release, the name is likely a coincidence, but it is a notable parallel.

 In The A-Team episode "Cowboy George", originally aired February 11, 1986, and guest-starring Boy George, KGAB was a top-40 country and western station serving Mono County and Twin Rivers, Arizona.
 In an effort to promote a concert, "Howling Mad" Murdock posed as a guest DJ playing "The Lennon Sisters" songs.